-Studies into the mechanisms by which PGAs cause PAPS suggest that the process is multifactorial, with PGF{2n}-induced fat atrophy and dysregulation of the hair growth cycle believed to cause a cluster of key signs and symptoms.7, 13 There is currently neither a definitive nor exhaustive list of PAPS signs and symptoms, with new signs continuing to be reported in the academic literature.
-PAPS tends to have cosmetic effects through periorbital changes; however, these cosmetic changes can also have implications for clinical management, with certain symptoms inhibiting attempts to obtain reliable IOP measurements using GAT and increasing the likelihood of trabeculectomy failure.^{10, 15, 24, 28, 30, 31, 33} Commonly reported signs and symptoms include hyperpigmentation of the periorbital skin, hypertrichosis, DUES, flattening of the lower eyelid bags and upper eyelid ptosis.4, 7-13
+Studies into the mechanisms by which PGAs cause PAPS suggest that the process is multifactorial, with PGF2a-induced fat atrophy and dysregulation of the hair growth cycle believed to cause a cluster of key signs and symptoms.
+There is currently neither a definitive nor exhaustive list of PAPS signs and symptoms, with new signs continuing to be reported in the academic literature.
+PAPS tends to have cosmetic effects through periorbital changes; however, these cosmetic changes can also have implications for clinical management, with certain symptoms, such as TOS, inhibiting attempts to obtain reliable IOP measurements using GAT and increasing the likelihood of trabeculectomy failure.10, 15, 26, 30, 32, 33, 35 Therefore, measuring IOP in patients with TOS, and subsequently managing TOS, can be challenging.
+These patients are also often treated more aggressively, and for longer than patients without TOS.
+Despite maximum medical therapy and surgical intervention, TOS is associated with poor IOP control and, consequently, progressive and rapid visual field loss.
+Commonly reported signs and symptoms include hyperpigmentation of the periorbital skin, hypertrichosis, DUES, flattening of the lower eyelid bags and upper eyelid ptosis.4, 7-13

-While mounting evidence suggests that BIM and TRAV are stronger inducers compared with LAT and TAFL,^{13, 15, 19-22} the relationship between duration of topical PGA use and PAPS remains unclear.^{8, 21, 22, 24, 25} Some evidence also suggests that certain populations may be predisposed to develop PAPS (e.g., those aged >60 years).^{8, 15, 21} However, the detection of PAPS may ultimately be dependent on the awareness of patients, friends and family of the link between PGAs and periorbital cosmetic changes, as changes associated with PAPS can often be subtle.^{19, 27}
+While mounting evidence suggests that BIM and TRAV are stronger inducers compared with LAT and TAF,13, 15, 21-24 the relationship between duration of topical PGA use and PAPS remains unclear.8, 23, 24, 26, 27 Some evidence also suggests that certain populations may be predisposed to develop PAPS (e.g., those aged >60 years).
+However, the detection of PAPS may ultimately be dependent on the awareness of patients, friends and family of the link between PGAs and periorbital cosmetic changes, as changes associated with PAPS can often be subtle.

-Several approaches to the clinical staging of PAPS have been proposed.^{14, 15} Although these staging systems represent positive steps in standardising the clinical assessment of PAPS, limitations in current research mean that there is no consensus on how PAPS should be clinically staged.
-In addition, there is no consensus on how to measure the patient-reported impact of PAPS, as certain symptoms may be perceived as either a neutral, positive or negative cosmetic change, depending on the symptom, its severity and the patient's cosmetic preference.
-Further research is therefore required to develop both a PAPS grading system that is comprehensive and captures the patient-reported impact of PAPS, taking into account the subjectivity in how changes may be perceived.^{7, 14, 15} In the absence of consensus guidance, clinicians will need to develop a management strategy that is individualised to the patient and may need to employ alternative methods of achieving IOP control.
-This may include PGA cessation, use of non-PGA alternatives (such as EP2 agonists), laser treatment or surgery if indicated.^{3, 28}
+Several approaches to the clinical staging of PAPS have been proposed.
+The SU-PAP grading system has been suggested by the APGS as a practical guideline for assessing the severity of PAPS, and is recognised by glaucoma specialists to be relevant in the APAC region.
+However, there is no consensus on how to measure the patient-reported impact of PAPS, as certain symptoms may be perceived as either a neutral, positive or negative cosmetic change, depending on the symptom, its severity and the patient's cosmetic preference.
+Further research is therefore required to develop both a PAPS grading system that is comprehensive and captures the patient-reported impact of PAPS, taking into account the subjectivity in how changes may be perceived.